rss logo

 root@host:~# btrfs subvolume create /home/SUBV

-• List subvolumes:
+• List all subvolumes:

 root@host:~# btrfs subvolume list /

-• Mount subvolume:
+• Mount a subvolume:

 root@host:~# mount /dev/sda3 -o subvol=SUBV /home/SUBV/